lfe/blog/src/_posts/2015-09-18-1604-distributed-lfe.md

 #(ok (#("repl1" 54906)))
 ```

-We can make one of the ``rpc`` calls that evaulates code on all nodes as a
+We can make one of the ``rpc`` calls that evaluates code on all nodes as a
 check, too:

 ```cl